-The Green Initiative Fund is hosted by the Office of Sustainability in recognition of the office's central role in campus operations, academic projects, planning, design, and policy.
-TGIF outreach, proposal coordination, and grant management is managed by a staff member, paid 50% by TGIF funds.
-The Committee and the Grants Program Manager regularly report to the ASUCD Senate and COSAF.
+The Green Initiative Fund is hosted by UC Davis Sustainability within Finance, Operations, and Administration (FOA) in recognition of the office's central role in campus operations, academic projects, planning, design, and policy.
+TGIF outreach, proposal coordination, and grant management are managed by a staff member, paid 50% by TGIF funds.
+The Committee and the Grant Manager regularly report to the ASUCD Senate and COSAF.

-Students who work with the Grants Committee or as a TGIF intern gain opportunities to develop, evaluate, and fund sustainability projects and research.
-Those who graduate with grantsmanship experience will be better positioned for careers as program officers and analysts at state agencies, in private consulting firms, at federal agencies such as the National Science Foundation (NSF) and National Institutes for Health (NIH), and at private foundations such as Moore, Hewlett, and 11th Hour/Schmidt.
-They will be better prepared for graduate school and for future grant-intensive research careers, as well as for work with nonprofits or in proposal-intensive corporate careers.
+Students who graduate with grant writing and/or management experience are better positioned for graduate school and for future grant-intensive research and/or academic careers; as well as careers as Program Officers or Analysts at state agencies, in private consulting firms, at federal agencies such as the National Science Foundation (NSF) and the National Institutes for Health (NIH), and at private foundations such as Moore, Hewlett, or Gates.

 About sustainability at UC Davis